-- Action Partner Councils work with SEStran through the statutory planning processes to implement RTS policies with regards to major developments. - Delivering Safe Active Travel - Policy e) Roadspace for active travel should be prioritised in towns and cities in line with the sustainable travel hierarchy and this should be integrated into local strategies and policy documents. - Action Review destinations served by the active travel network to identify gaps and locations where cross boundary schemes may be required to ensure an integrated, high quality network exists. - Action Deliver road safety measures that enable people to safely use active travel within in the region. - Enhancing Access to Public Transport - Policy d) Shared mobility solutions should be implemented to provide enhanced access to a wider range of transport options without the requirement for ownership. - Action Regional audit to identify stops, stations and interchanges which do not meet accessibility requirements and to develop a prioritised list of interventions. - Enhancing and Extending the Bus Service - Policy c) Bus priority should also be designed into major infrastructure and new development schemes. - Policy f) Service improvements should be implemented in locations identified as at most risk of a combination of transport poverty and deprivation. - Action Undertake a Regional Bus Connectivity study for non-Edinburgh travel to identify settlement pairs where travel demand is high and bus services are poor as a means to promoting new routes and connectivity (in partnership with other policies). - Action Undertake a Regional Bus Priority study which will identify regional, cross boundary quality bus corridors and key bus priority interventions to reduce bus journey times and improve bus journey time reliability where Edinburgh is likely to be a focus. - Undertake further analysis to develop options to improve bus service connectivity to areas identified as being poorly connected to essential services and suffering from related deprivation.
-This could include increased service frequencies, new services, more direct services and / or more express services. - Enhancing and Extending the Train Service - Policy c) Opportunities should be explored with partners to introduce new services including more direct links across the region and enhanced cross city connections. - Policy d) The resolution of key capacity constraints on the rail network should be taken forward as a priority.
+Action - Partner Councils work with SEStran through the statutory planning processes to implement RTS policies with regards to major developments.

+- Policy e) Roadspace for active travel should be prioritised in towns and cities in line with the sustainable travel hierarchy and this should be integrated into local strategies and policy documents. - Action Review destinations served by the active travel network to identify gaps and locations where cross boundary schemes may be required to ensure an integrated, high quality network exists. - Action Deliver road safety measures that enable people to safely use active travel within in the region.

+- Policy d) Shared mobility solutions should be implemented to provide enhanced access to a wider range of transport options without the requirement for ownership. - Action Regional audit to identify stops, stations and interchanges which do not meet accessibility requirements and to develop a prioritised list of interventions.

+- Policy c) Bus priority should also be designed into major infrastructure and new development schemes. - Policy f) Service improvements should be implemented in locations identified as at most risk of a combination of transport poverty and deprivation. - Action Undertake a Regional Bus Connectivity study for non-Edinburgh travel to identify settlement pairs where travel demand is high and bus services are poor as a means to promoting new routes and connectivity (in partnership with other policies). - Action Undertake a Regional Bus Priority study which will identify regional, cross boundary quality bus corridors and key bus priority interventions to reduce bus journey times and improve bus journey time reliability where Edinburgh is likely to be a focus. - Undertake further analysis to develop options to improve bus service connectivity to areas identified as being poorly connected to essential services and suffering from related deprivation.
+This could include increased service frequencies, new services, more direct services and / or more express services.

+- Policy c) Opportunities should be explored with partners to introduce new services including more direct links across the region and enhanced cross city connections. - Policy d) The resolution of key capacity constraints on the rail network should be taken forward as a priority.